Cardinal removed from public ministry after sex abuse allegation

 McCarrick, who led the Archdiocese of Washington from 2001-2006, was known as a genial and effective advocate for the Catholic Church's political priorities, particularly focusing on the plight of Christians and other religious minorities in the Middle East.

 But McCarrick, 87, said, "I will no longer exercise any public ministry."
-The Catholic Church has used that form of punishment in the past to discipline clergy who are credibly suspected of sexual abuse.
-McCarrick said he accepted this penalty from the Holy See, meaning the Vatican.
+The Catholic Church has used removal from public ministry as a form of punishment to discipline clergy who are credibly suspected of sexual abuse.
+McCarrick said he accepted this decision from the Holy See, meaning the Vatican.

+The Archdiocese of New York, which led the investigation, said it would not "release specific details" about the allegation to protect the victim's privacy.

+McCarrick, who lives in a retirement home in Washington, could not be immediately reached for comment.
+A spokesperson for the Archdiocese of Washington said he is "not giving interviews" and referred a reporter to the statements from McCarrick and the archdiocese.

+Two dioceses in New Jersey, however, where McCarrick was a bishop, said "there have been allegations that he engaged in sexual behavior with adults."

+"This Archdiocese and the Diocese of Metuchen received three allegations of sexual misconduct with adults decades ago; two of these allegations resulted in settlements," Cardinal Joe Tobin of the Archdiocese of Newark said.
+Checchio said the same in his statement on Wednesday.

-In his statement, McCarrick said he was informed several months ago that the Archdiocese of New York, where he was a priest decades ago, was investigating a allegation of abuse from a teenager "from almost fifty years ago."
+In his statement, McCarrick said he was informed several months ago that the Archdiocese of New York, where he was a priest decades ago, was investigating an allegation of abuse from a teenager "from almost fifty years ago."

 "While shocked by the report, and while maintaining my innocence, I considered it essential that the charges be reported to the police, thoroughly investigated by an independent agency, and given to the Review Board of the Archdiocese of New York," McCarrick said.
 "I fully cooperated in the process," he added.

 "My sadness was deepened when I was informed that the allegations had been determined credible and substantiated," McCarrick said.
-"I realize this painful development will shock my many friends, family members, and people I have been honored to serve in my sixty-years as a priest."
+"I realize this painful development will shock my many friends, family members, and people I have been honored to serve in my sixty years as a priest."